 Kodak’s motion picture films are contractually obligated, and must be produced.
 Since 2015, Hollywood production companies have entered in to agreements with Kodak to buy minimum amounts of 35mm film and keep a profitable demand for it alive.
 The most recent renewal of this agreement is good until 2025.
 There are options for black and white films from Europe, but if you want to save money on color photography, Kodak ECN -2 is a viable option.

-Here’s a bit of a dive in to the costs of using ECN-2 films.
+Here’s a bit of a dive in to the costs of using bulk loaded ECN-2 films.
 I don’t math very well, so this is a bit of a generalization.
 The cost of water is not factored in since that varies wildly.
 Equipment costs are pretty regular: Lloyds bulk film loader is $50.
 A small changing bag is around $25.
-Reloadable plastic film cartridges are $32 for 25, metal are $42 to $43 for 25.
+Reloadable plastic film cartridges are $32 for 25, metal are hard to find right now, and may be discontinued.
 Tanks and reels for home development can be as cheap as a Patterson tank with 2 reels for $33 and a sous vide for $99 if you want to do color film.
 You could spend as much money as you want on a Jobo, or a full automatic processor like a dev.a or a Filmomat.
 I allowed for 18 36 exposure rolls per 100 foot roll of film.
 You can get 19, but this allows for an occasional mistake.

 Development Kit Cost: